WKB-asymptotics for multipoint Virasoro conformal blocks and applications: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Alexey Litvinov, Andrei Marshakov and Vladimir Belavin for fruitful discussions on this and related topics and interest in this work.
 This work was supported by Basis foundation.
+The work performed in Landau Institute has been supported by the Russian Science Foundation under the grant 23-12-00333.